Progression Fantasy

 How slow is the release schedule?

 Variable, but the honest answer is: slower than you'd like.
 Audiobook gaps have ranged from about 10 months (Rascor Plains to LastRock) to 22 months (LastRock to The Lost Cube), with an average around 17 months between installments.
 Phil Tucker also runs multiple other projects simultaneously, which affects the pace.
-Ryan pegged it at 'roughly two years per book' in his notes — that's slightly generous to the first gap and accurate to the most recent one.
+I'd put it at roughly two years per book.
+That's slightly generous to the first gap and accurate to the most recent one.
 If you're starting now, all four books are available, so the wait only applies after The Lost Cube.

 Should I wait until the full series is done before starting?

-No — and practically speaking, you can't, since there are four books currently out with no confirmed completion date.
-The series currently sits at S-low, with Ryan expecting it to push into S-mid once he finishes The Lost Cube.
+No, and practically speaking, you can't, since there are four books currently out with no confirmed completion date.
+The series currently sits at S-low, and I expect it to push into S-mid once I finish The Lost Cube.
 What's already here is more than worth the credit.
 Start with Bastion and let the series earn your patience.

 What's the regression arc, exactly, and why is it so frustrating?

-In Book 1, Scorio builds his power through unconventional training methods — outside the Academy's standard curriculum — that allow him to punch above his weight at the climax.
+In Book 1, Scorio builds his power through unconventional training methods, outside the Academy's standard curriculum, that allow him to punch above his weight at the climax.
 Book 2 reveals there was a structural cost to that approach, and a significant portion of the book is spent dismantling those gains before rebuilding.
 It's a textbook character regression arc: the protagonist loses the power they spent the previous book earning, then has to earn it back plus more.
-Ryan calls it a cardinal sin of the genre.
+I call it a cardinal sin of the genre.
 The reason it's survivable here is that Tucker uses the regression period to build out the supporting cast, shift relationships, and establish the political landscape of the wider world.
 You can't skip it.
 But you can speed through the duller parts.